life-itself/community/content/programs/2023/long-term-residencies.md

 - 9 to 10 am : collective care for cooking , cleaning, gardening, all what needs to be taken care of in the space
 - 10 - 12h30 : co - working
 - 13h00 buffet lunch and dishes
-- 14h00 to 5h00 co working
+- 14h00 to 17h00 co working
-- 5h30 : body care ( somodebdy offers a session
+- 17h30 : body care ( somodebdy offers a session
-- 18h30 : prep dinner team finish meal
 - 19h00 : table dinner and dishes

 Besides the daily structure, there will be once a week a regulatory circle and twice a week emergent offering sessions by residents.